 Are you one of the more than 26 million people who have taken an at-home DNA test?
 Do you need help understanding the results or are you wondering if you will discover unexpected information about your family by taking a test?
 Learn more about DNA testing and the implications involved from a nationally recognized genealogist during a full-day workshop at the Peters Township Public Library.

 The library, its Roots Genealogy Club, and Citizens Library of Washington, PA will host DNA 101: Testing, Results, Health Reports, and More on Saturday, October 26 from 9:00 a.m. to 4:00 p.m. at Peters Township Public Library.
-Register online at https://ptlibrary.org/product/dna-workshop/ .
-The registration fee is $30/person for the entire session, which includes a buffet luncheon and a chance to win one of 2 Ancestry DNA tests for raffle that day.
+Registration is now closed .
+There will be no registrations offered at the door.

 Topics to be covered by Ms. Bergheimer will include: